astronomer/airflow-guides/guides/managing-dependencies.md

     t3 << t2 << t1 << t0
     ```

-All of these methods are equivalent, and result in the following DAG.
+All of these methods are equivalent, resulting in the following DAG:

 ![Basic Dependencies](https://assets2.astronomer.io/main/guides/managing-dependencies/basic_dependencies.png)

-Which method you choose is a matter of personal preference.
-Best practice is to use one method consistently (i.e. don't mix bitshift operators and `set_upstream`/`set_downstream`).
+Which method you choose is a matter of personal preference, but we recommend using a single method consistently.
+For example, using both bitshift operators and `set_upstream`/`set_downstream` in your DAGs can overly-complicate your code.

-You can also use lists or tuples to set parallel dependencies.
-For example:
+What if we want to set a parallel dependency where two downstream tasks are dependent on the same upstream task?
+For this use case, we can use lists or tuples:

 - ```python
     t0 >> t1 >> (t2, t3)